MicrosoftDocs/win32/desktop-src/WMP/install-element.md

 ---
 title: Install Element
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The Install element specifies values used by Windows Media Player to install an online store. ms.assetid: '9a5e15ee-ec36-48d3-a1c2-bf20b6d2da48'
+The Install element specifies values used by Windows Media Player to install an online store. ms.assetid: 9a5e15ee-ec36-48d3-a1c2-bf20b6d2da48
+keywords:
-keywords: ["Install Element Windows Media Player"]
+- Install Element Windows Media Player
 topic_type:
 - apiref
 api_name:
 - Install Element
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Install Element